 If you rely on repeat prescriptions, consider purchasing an NHS prescription prepayment certificate or applying for an HC1, which may give you help in funding the costs of your prescriptions.
 The National Union of Students also provides advice on healthcare benefits.

 Join in the conversation on our Facebook Community.
-We’ve created a number of subject-based course groups which provide an ideal opportunity to make friends and meet classmates before you arrive and ask all those burning questions about campus life.
-Discover your subject group and start chatting with other students today.
-There's also a range of accommodation groups too, to meet your flatmates before you arrive.
+We’ve created a UCLan Burnley campus specific course group, which provides an ideal opportunity to make friends and meet classmates before you arrive and ask all those burning questions about campus life.

 If you would like to enquire about accommodation then please email email@example.com.